Who? Who? ministry: History

-Former Prime Minister Wellington (pictured in 1844) gave the ministry its name in shouting "Who?
+Former Prime Minister Wellington (pictured in 1844) gave the ministry its name by shouting "Who?
 Who?" as each new cabinet member was announced in the House of Lords.
 He died two months before the ministry collapsed.

 After the fall of Lord John Russell's Whig government in early 1852, the Conservative leader Lord Derby formed a government.
 The Conservatives had been weakened by the defection of the Peelites, and many of the new Cabinet ministers were men of little experience.
 The government became known as the "Who?
 Who?"
 Ministry after Wellington's comments, due to the lack of prominence of its ministers.
 The government was in a significant minority, and lasted less than a year, collapsing in December.
 The Whigs and Peelites then formed a coalition government under the Peelite leader Lord Aberdeen.

 Though the government had little impact, it attracted derision through its plethora of new political names, which demonstrated the relative inexperience of the party.
 Only four members of the Cabinet (Derby himself, St Leonards, Lonsdale, and Herries) were existing Privy Councillors and many others were complete political unknowns.